wuys13/Multi-Drug-Transfer-Learning/README.md

 # Multi-Drug-Transfer-Learning
 Pre-clinical drug discovery (PDD) faces the low efficiency dilemma.
 One of the reasons is the lack of cross-drug efficacy evaluation infrastructure at the patient level.
 Here we propose Patient Multi-Drug Learning(P-MDL) task, and construct the P-MDL dataset and model zoo.
-The best P-MDL model DSN-adv achieve SOTA in all of the 13 tumor types.
+The best P-MDL model DSN-adv achieve the SOTA performance in all of the 13 tumor types compared with previous SOTA models.

 ## News!